jqiao2/postSchedulerBot/README.md

 4. Continue for all posts

 If a subreddit requires you to flair a post, put the flair name after the subreddit name, but also make sure you indicate in the FLAIRSUBS constant, so the script knows to look for a flair after the subreddit name.
 This only works if you are a mod of that subreddit because that's how I made it...

+Finally, it makes all the posts daily one after another with ~15 seconds in between.
+You can increase the time gap between each post and also when to post it.
+Right now, it's set to post some time around 4am PST.